 Contact UrgentMED for Breathing Treatments Today

 If you are experiencing breathing troubles, or should you have an attack related to asthma, bronchitis, COPD, or any other breathing conditions, the walk-in clinics that make up UrgentMED are here to help.
-UrgentMED is Southern California’s largest urgent care network and specializes in providing same day, no appointment necessary urgent medical care.
-With 16 locations, we’re the largest comprehensive urgent care network in Southern California.
+UrgentMED is Southern California’s largest urgent care network and specializes in providing same-day, no appointment necessary urgent medical care.
+With various locations, we’re the largest comprehensive urgent care network in Southern California.
 We’re here for you when you need us.